openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `STATE` - specified to be the read-only data on the target.
 If the data schema is described in YANG, `STATE` data is the "config false" set of leaves on the target.
 *   `OPERATIONAL` - specified to be the read-only data on the target that is related to software processes operating on the device, or external interactions of the device.

- If the `type` field is not specified, the target MUST return CONFIG, STATE  and OPERATIONAL data fields in the tree resulting from the client's query..
+If the `type` field is not specified, the target MUST return CONFIG, STATE  and OPERATIONAL data fields in the tree resulting from the client's query.

 ### 3.3.2 The GetResponse message